Pineapple Pork Chops

 Diced potatoes and onions placed on seasoned meat in a metal cooking pot.

-1. Brown the pork chops on both sides using Sauté mode.
+1. Season and brown the pork chops in oil on both sides using Sauté mode.

 Diced potatoes and onions placed on seasoned meat in a metal cooking pot.